jejacks0n/teaspoon/README.md

 This means you should change your gemspec to point to "teaspoon".
 A deprecation notice was provided with the last release of the gem under the teabag name, and versions will continue to move forward from 0.7.3.

+Updating requires that you rename your `teabag.rb` initializer to `teaspoon.rb`, and `teabag_env.rb` to `teaspoon_env.rb`.
+Replacing any references to teabag to teaspoon with them.
+Or if you've not made any changes just clean these files up and run the install generator again.

 ## Screenshots